← Back to ResourcesBreed Guides

 TemperatureWalking Protocol

-Below 22°CNormal walks, watch for individual heat tolerance
+Below 22°CNormal walks.
+Watch for individual heat tolerance.

-22–25°CEarly morning (before 8 AM) or late evening (after 8 PM) only
+22 to 25°CEarly morning (before 8 AM) or late evening (after 8 PM) only.

 Can French Bulldogs swim?

-Lake adventures should be skipped entirely or done with the Frenchie wearing a properly-fitted dog life jacket (Outward Hound, RuffWear K9 Float Coat, EzyDog Doggy Flotation Device).
-Even with a life jacket, supervise constantly and limit time in water — Frenchies tire fast and can take in water through their flat snout while paddling.
+Lake adventures should be skipped entirely or done with the Frenchie wearing a properly fitted dog life jacket (Outward Hound, RuffWear K9 Float Coat, EzyDog Doggy Flotation Device).
+Even with a life jacket, supervise constantly and limit time in water.
+Frenchies tire fast and can take in water through their flat snout while paddling.

 How much exercise does a French Bulldog need?